 During her teaching career, Dr. El Barachi developed and taught a variety of IT and computer science/engineering courses which included: Distributed Systems, Information and network security, networking, mobile computing, green computing, penetration testing & ethical hacking, innovation & entrepreneurship, and emerging technologies.
 In her role as head of school, she spearheaded the design and development of an innovative and industry-centric master program in digital transformation.
 She also revamped the content of computer science majors, and developed a strategy for immersive learning and enhanced first year experience.

 Dr El Barachi employs a student-centric, pragmatic teaching approach in which students are encouraged to actively engage in the teaching/learning process, and subjects’ relevance are highlighted using real life examples, systems, and case studies.
-Striving to motivate students and use innovative teaching techniques, Dr El Barachi puts the emphasis on offering her students a highly interactive and friendly learning environment.
-She oversees the participation of her students in interactive workshops and academic competitions as well as advocates the use of co-teaching strategies and the involvement in inter-disciplinary course projects.
+Striving to motivate students and use innovative teaching techniques, Dr. El Barachi puts the emphasis on offering her students a highly interactive and friendly learning environment.
+She oversees the participation of her students in interactive workshops and academic competitions as well as advocates the use of blended learning strategies and the involvement in inter-disciplinary course projects.

 A selection of Dr El Barachi’s recent publications include: